 - Any supply agreements made on the supplier’s terms are duly reviewed by our Procurement and Legal teams to ensure that the supplier is obliged to comply with all applicable laws.

-During 2016 we have assessed our business and supply chains to identify any particular sectors or geographies where a greater risk of modern slavery or human trafficking may occur and have sought to identify what measures are in place to mitigate those risks.
+During 2018 we have continued to assess our business and supply chains to identify any particular sectors or geographies where a greater risk of modern slavery or human trafficking may occur and have sought to identify what measures are in place to mitigate those risks.
 For example:

 - our contracts with suppliers for the provision of cleaning services to our UK offices require the suppliers to comply with all applicable legislation and to meet all regulatory and industry standards in providing the services, and to ensure that sufficient resources are allocated to properly provide the services; and

 - when we procure Paysafe-branded promotional merchandise, this is sourced from a supplier which is a member of the Ethical Trading Initiative and Sedex (the Supplier Ethical Data Exchange).

 We did not conduct any audits of suppliers in these higher risk sectors during the year ended 31 December 2018; however, our suppliers in those sectors have not changed since the previous audits were conducted during 2017 (as reported in our statement for the year ended 31 December 2017).

 All Paysafe employees are required to read, understand and commit to follow our Global Conduct Policy.
 Members of senior management receive specific face-to-face training on our Global Conduct Policy in order to promote the policy throughout our organisation.

 All Paysafe employees involved in the procurement of global goods and services are required to comply with our Procurement Policy.